 - Uphold original decision and conditions for reenrollment;

 - Uphold original decision and alter conditions for reenrollment; or

 - Refer the case to the original administrative hearing officer for rehearing or review.

 The outcome of the appeal is final.
-Technical departures from these procedures and errors in their application shall not be grounds to withhold action unless, in the judgment of the Vice president for student affairs the technical departures or errors were such as to have prevented a fair and just determination of the issues.
+Technical departures from these procedures and errors in their application shall not be grounds to withhold action unless, in the judgment of the Vice president for student experience the technical departures or errors were such as to have prevented a fair and just determination of the issues.